From The History of Philosophy: A Short Survey

 20. According to Lucretius, what are some of the naturalistic and psychological explanations for why people believe in the gods?

-21. Pick any one of the following views by Cynics, Epicureans, Stoics, Skeptics or Neoplatonists and criticize it in a minimum of 150 words.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
+Pick any one of the following views by Cynics, Epicureans, Stoics, Skeptics or Neoplatonists and criticize it in a minimum of 150 words.
 Cynics: defying social convention.
 Epicureans: atoms in a vacuum; free will and the slight swerve; death is nothing to us; not fearing the gods; pleasure through moderation.
 Stoics: the law of bivalence; the eternal recurrence; resigning oneself to fate.
 Skeptics: tranquility through suspension of judgment; balancing competing arguments; moral relativism.
 Neoplatonists: the One as undifferentiated unity; reality as emanations from the One; evil as the absence of good; the human soul returning to the divine nature.